agiacalone/cecs-326-lab-semaphores-revamp/README.md

 ## The Game and Dungeon

+#### Note!
+You must rename one of the existing dungeon files to `dungeon.o` in order for this program to work.
+Pick the option for your architecture.

 Please make a `game.c` file and have that be your game's launcher.
 This should be the code responsible for calling fork and exec.
 Once you have launched all of your characters, call `RunDungeon` using the pid's of the character classes that you launched.
 If something isn't set up right, you will likely see an appropriate error.

 The Dungeon will be given to you as a .o object file.
 This can be easily compiled into your code by including it in your compile arguments.
 Example: